Demos427/InstantMailBot---Telegram/README.md

 comptes.json: Stores your active email sessions. messages.json: Stores all received emails in readable text format.
 These files are created automatically by the bot.

-messages.json: Stores all received emails in readable text format.

-These files are created automatically by the bot.